Random minibatch subgradient algorithms for convex problems with functional constraints: Parallel random minibatch subgradient algorithm

 By Assumption~\ref{asum-base}(c) each function $g_i$ has bounded subgradients uniformly on $Y$.
 Hence, we have $\|d_k^i\| \le M_g$, which used in the previous inequality implies the statement of the lemma. $\square$ \end{proof}

-Note that the largest decrease in Lemma~\ref{lem-xiter1} is obtained by maximizing $\beta (2 - \beta L_N)$, that is, the optimal stepsize is $\beta = 1/L_N$.
+Note that the previous result shows that we can use \textit{extrapolated} stepsize $\b \in (0, 2/L_N)$ in minibatch settings instead of the typical $\b \in (0, 2)$ used e.g. in \cite{Ned:11}.
+Clearly, when $L_N<1$ we have $2/L_N >2$ and consequently, such extrapolation will accelerate convergence of the parallel algorithm.
+This can be also observed in simulations (see e.g. Fig. 3 below).
+Moreover, the largest decrease in Lemma~\ref{lem-xiter1} is obtained by maximizing $\beta (2 - \beta L_N)$, that is, the optimal stepsize is $\beta = 1/L_N$.
 We now combine Lemma~\ref{lem-viter} and Lemma~\ref{lem-xiter1} to provide a basic relation for the subsequent analysis.